 By participating in this contest, participants agree to abide by the terms and conditions as established by IEEE.
 IEEE reserves the right to qualify all submissions and to reject any submissions that do not meet the requirements for participation as established by IEEE.

-Sponsor: The Institute of Electrical and Electronics Engineers, Incorporated, 445 Hoes Lane, Piscataway, New Jersey, USA, 08854 (“Sponsor”)
+Sponsor: The Institute of Electrical and Electronics Engineers, Incorporated, 445 Hoes Lane, Piscataway, New Jersey, USA, 08854 (“Sponsor”) through IEEE Region 8

-Eligibility: The Contest is open to residents of the IEEE Region 8 geographical region, where permitted by local law, who are the age of eighteen (18) and older.
+Eligibility: The Contest is open to residents of the IEEE Region 8 (EMEA geographical region), where permitted by local law, who are the age of eighteen (18) and older.
 Employees of the Sponsor, its agents, affiliates, and their immediate families are not eligible to enter the contest.
 Entrants may be subject to rules imposed by their institution or employer relative to their participation in contests and should check with their institution or employer for any relevant policies.
 Void where prohibited by law.

 To be eligible to enter this contest, you must meet the following requirements: